NURDspace/harkbot/README.md

 # Design principles
-This bot is based on a couple of different design criteriums:
+This bot is based on a couple of design criteriums:
 * There needs to be a loose coupling between the bot and the plugins
 * Fine-grained ACLs up to the command level need to be possible

 ## Loose coupling
 Loose coupling of the bot will allow rapid plugin development without involving the bot.
 Furthermore, since the bots do not depend on any IRC semantics, it is possible to run the bot outside of the context of the bot.
-This is implemented by adding mqtt in between.
+The link between the plugins and the bot is provided by mqtt topics.

 ## Fine-grained ACLs
 In order to implement some form of access-control, ACLs need to be in place.
 This need to be on the hostmask/command